Optimal input potential functions in the interacting particle system method: Introduction

-Rare event analyses are often carried out for reliability assessment where we want to assess the probability of failure of a reliable system.
-Typically there is a region $D$ of $\mbf E_n$ that corresponds to the system failure, and we want to assess the probability of failure which happens when $\mbf Z_n$ enters $D$.
-In order to assess this probability of failure $\mathbb P(\mbf Z_n\in D)$, one can take $h(\mbf Z_n)=\indic D(\mbf Z_n)$ so that $p_h=\mathbb P(\mbf Z_n\in D)$ and use the IPS method to get the estimation $\hat p_h$.
-Although the main application of the IPS method is reliability assessment where it relates to the case $h=\indic{D}$, the result of this paper will be presented in its most general form, where $h$ is an arbitrary measurable function.
+Rare event analyses are often carried out for reliability assessment where the system under consideration is modeled by the Markov chain of the trajectories $(\mbf Z_k)_{0 \leq k\leq n}$ and we want to assess the probability of failure of the system.
+The system failure is charcaterized by a region $D$ of $\mbf E_n$ and we want to assess the probability of failure which happens when $\mbf Z_n$ enters $D$.
+Typically the system is reliable, which means that probability of failure $\mathbb P(\mbf Z_n\in D)$ is small.
+In order to assess the probability of failure, we can take $h(\mbf z_n)=\indic D(\mbf z_n)$ so that $p_h=\mathbb P(\mbf Z_n\in D)$ and use the IPS method to get an estimation $\hat p_h$ of $p_h$.
+Although the main application of the IPS method is reliability assessment where it relates to the case $h=\indic{D}$, the result of this paper will be presented in its most general form, where $h$ is an arbitrary bounded measurable function.

+The IPS method provides an estimator $\hat p_h$ of $p_h$.
+As we have said, the choice of the potential functions $G_k:\mbf E_k \to [0,+\infty)$ for $k\leq n-1$ used in the selection steps is critical because it determines the variance of the IPS estimator $\hat{p}_h$.
+So far, little information has been provided on the forms of efficient potential functions.
+The standard approach is to find the best potential functions within a set of parametric potential functions.
+As a consequence the efficiency of the method strongly depends on the quality of the chosen parametric family.
+For instance, in \cite{del2005genealogical} (where $E_s=\mathbb{R}$) the authors obtain their best variance reduction by choosing (remember that we denote $\mbf z_k=(z_0,\ldots,z_k)$)

+where $\lambda$ is a positive tuning parameter, and the quantity $V(z)=a-z$ roughly measures the proximity of $z$ to the critical region that was of the form $D=[a,+\infty)$.
+In \cite{wouters2016rare} is is shown that it seems better to take a time-dependent proximity function $V_k$ instead of $V$, yielding: